 Use In Specific Populations

-It is not known whether palonosetron is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants and the potential for tumorigenicity shown for palonosetron in the rat carcinogenicity study, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether ALOXI is present in human milk.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants and the potential for tumorigenicity shown for palonosetron in the rat carcinogenicity study [see Nonclinical Toxicology], a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Safety and effectiveness in patients below the age of 18 years have not been established.
+Safety and effectiveness of ALOXI in neonates (less than 1 month of age) have not been established.

 Mild to moderate renal impairment does not significantly affect palonosetron pharmacokinetic parameters.
 Total systemic exposure increased by approximately 28% in severe renal impairment relative to healthy subjects.
 Dosage adjustment is not necessary in patients with any degree of renal impairment.